 Second River section of Vladivostok: St. Joseph

-Vladivostok: Omega Student Program
+Vladivostok: Student Program

 By September of 2004, we obtained a small apartment in the vicinity of several universities in Vladivostok.
 Although it is not a parish, the Center’s apartment serves as the point for evangelization, discussion groups, catechesis, and socializing for the student population.
 In spring of 2006, the Center hosted a 2-day retreat led by four American staff members from FOCUS (Fellowship of Catholic University Students).
+Now, the Sisters in Jesus the Lord of Kansas City have facilities near the new Far Eastern Federal University on Russian Island, where they work with students in addition to their work on parish premises.